adrian-chen/ai3202/Assignment6/README.md

 -g"c|s" is the conditional probability for Cancer given that someone is a smoker.

--pS .40 sets the probability that smoking is True to .40.
+-pS=0.40 sets the probability that smoking is True to .40.

--pP = .80 sets the probability that pollution is Low to .80.
+-pP=0.80 sets the probability that pollution is Low to .80.